fattahpour/kafka-streams-patterns/aggregate-reduce-count/README.md

 Shows the difference between `aggregate`, `reduce` and `count` when grouping records.

+## Problem
+A ride-sharing platform needs metrics per driver to determine incentives.

+## Solution
+It sums total fares, tracks the highest single trip, and counts rides per driver using `aggregate`, `reduce`, and `count`.

 Topology:
 ```
 input -> groupByKey -> aggregate(sum) -> sum-topic